PkGamTV/ITGmania-Noteskin-Graphic-Fixes/README.md

 -Redrew the hold bottomcaps so they aren't jagged and better match the bodies.

+-Fixed hold's slight radient mismatches at the top loop point.

 -Fixed the coloration of the active roll bottomcaps as there were very strong mismatches.

 -----Cyber-----